Rhodes College requires all students to have accident, sickness and hospitalization insurance coverage.

 Rhodes College offers a student health insurance plan to ensure that all students have access to comprehensive health insurance in Memphis while attending the college.

-All undergraduate students enrolled in nine or more credits.
+All undergraduate students enrolled in 9 or more credits and graduate students enrolled in 6 or more credits.

 To Waive the Insurance